Aswinmcw/tt-metal/README.md

 #### Installing dependencies on Ubuntu (after accelerator-level)

 1. Download the raw latest version of the `setup_hugepages.py` script.
-It should be located [in the repository](https://github.com/tenstorrent-metal/tt-metal/blob/main/infra/machine_setup/scripts/setup_hugepages.py) or use,
+It should be located [in the repository](https://github.com/tenstorrent-metal/tt-metal/blob/main/infra/machine_setup/scripts/setup_hugepages.py).

 2. Invoke the first pass of the hugepages script and then reboot.